 Most westbound Underground trains use platform 6, which has cross-platform interchange with westbound C2C trains from Upminster going towards London Fenchurch Street (platform 5).
 The exception is the trains which use bay platform 3.

 Platform 7 is used by eastbound C2C trains going to Dagenham Dock, Tilbury etc whilst platform 8 is used by westbound trains from these destinations going to Fenhcurch Street.
 Sometimes London Overground trains also use these platforms - instead of platform 1.

 This page in the National Rail website includes much information about Barking station and a map showing the platforms:

-Until 1939 the through Southend Corridor Express trains from Ealing Broadway to the seaside resort of Southend-On-Sea would change between steam and electric locomotives at either Barking or East Ham stations.
+Between 1910 and WW2 in 1939 the through Southend Corridor Express trains from Ealing Broadway to the seaside resort of Southend-On-Sea would change between steam and electric locomotives at either Barking or East Ham stations.

-Stratford - Canning Town [Jubilee Line / Docklands Light Railway]
+Stratford - Canning Town [Jubilee line / Docklands Light Railway]

 This section of route sharing in east London is relatively new, as the DLR service along here only started in 2011.
-Prior to that the route was shared between North London Line and Jubilee Line trains, and even earlier than that this section of railway was a busy route used by passenger and freight trains serving London's Docklands.
+Prior to that the route was shared between North London line and Jubilee line trains, and even earlier than that this section of railway was a busy route used by passenger and freight trains serving London's Docklands.

-Along the shared section of railway the Jubilee Line serves just three stations (Canning Town, West Ham, Stratford) whilst the DLR trains serve six stations.
-One of these is called Abbey Road, if you are a music fan and want to see the zebra crossing made famous by the Beatles pop group then you must go to St Johns Wood station on the Jubilee Line, and NOT this station.
+Along the shared section of railway the Jubilee line serves just three stations (Canning Town, West Ham, Stratford) whilst the DLR trains serve six stations.
+One of these is called Abbey Road, if you are a music fan and want to see the zebra crossing made famous by the Beatles pop group then you must go to St Johns Wood station on the Jubilee line, and NOT this station.

 An excellent photo location is the Stephenson Road bridge over the railway near to Star Lane DLR station.
 The link below leads to a Google map showing this location.